Toledo Zoo & Aquarium: Tiger Terrace

 Tiger Terrace includes Amur tigers, Patagonian maras, and North American cougars.
 It also holds maned wolves and dingoes that are located near the ramp for the Anthony Wayne Trail Footbridge.
 Former species have included white-naped cranes, sloth bears, and an Andean bear named Nieve, who at 29 years old was the oldest recorded female Andean bear on the planet.
 She died in 2022.

 Snow Leopards

 The exhibit features two connected mesh/chain link enclosures.
 The zoo's breeding pair have produced multiple cubs.
 A female cub, named Dariga, was born in October 2017.
 Another female cub, named Babochka, was born in May 2019.

 Events and attractions

 Aerial Adventure Course

 Guests of the zoo can participate in various above-ground adventures in Africa!
 The Aerial Adventure course includes zip lining, a sky bridge, a quick jump, a flight line, and a challenge course.

 African Carousel

-Located in Africa!, this merry-go-round is filled with hand-crafted African animals.
+Located in Africa!, the merry-go-round is decorated with hand-crafted African animals.